FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 10 seconds: \#PT10S\#

 N.B.
-Month duration is recognized by the ISO 8601 syntax, but since months are of different numbers of days, the resulting duration is indeterminate without some context about how to count days.
+Month duration is recognized by the [ISO 8601:2019](https://www.iso.org/standard/70907.html) syntax, but since months are of different numbers of days, the resulting duration is indeterminate without some context about how to count days.